-Kieron joined Regis as Creative Director in 2015, headed by The Beautiful Group – the largest owner and operator of hair and beauty salons in the world.
-Having previously worked his way up in the industry over the past decade, Kieron built on his knowledge and expertise in all things hair.
+Kieron joined Regis as Creative Director in 2015 having previously worked his way up in the industry over the past decade.
+Kieron built on his knowledge and expertise in all things hair.
 Younger than most occupants of creative directorships, who are usually in their 40-somethings by now, Kieron has welcomed the role and hasn’t stood still since!
 From creating new collections, leading a creative art team, working collaboratively with brands and flying all over the world to partake in fashion shoots such as Fashion Week – he’s a busy man!
 We finally got him in one place for long enough to answer a few questions from some of our followers and guests.

 What is your role in the company?

 I'm a Creative Director at Regis Salons and I'm responsible for the brand’s global creative vision, developing the company’s artistic teams, driving trends, creating new collections, representing the brand on the fashion stage and generally being the creative voice of the company in the UK and North America.
 Wow it’s been a long time since I’ve had to say that!

 Tell us a little about yourself, where did you grow up?